What Is Content Marketing and Why You Need It

 While these content marketing examples are all very different from one another in terms of strategy and content type, they do have one thing in common: meticulous optimization.

-Creating the most effective content strategy possible requires going beyond producing great content.
+Creating the most effective content strategy possible requires going beyond producing great content - i.e. a full funnel content strategy for your brand.
 You also need to keep your audience, competitors, and overall marketing plan in mind.

 Here are some tips to ensure your content is at its best: